atir5701/BookNest-Ensemle-based-Book-Recommendation-System/README.md

-# Project Title: Ensemble Book Recommendation System
+# Project Title:  BookNest : An Ensemble Based Book Recommendation System

 ## Overview

-Welcome to our Customized Book Recommendation System!
+Welcome !
 This project is a creative blend of innovative ideas, utilizing a three-part methodology to ensure users receive personalized and accurate book recommendations.
 Our approach involves a Recommendation Engine, an Ensembling algorithm, and a commitment to clarity in user interactions.

 ## Introduction<a name="introduction"></a>

-Our Customized Book Recommendation System is designed to provide users with tailored book suggestions by combining traditional collaborative filtering, TF-IDF for natural language processing, and genre-centric preferences.
+The proposed system is designed to provide users with tailored book suggestions by combining traditional collaborative filtering, TF-IDF for natural language processing, and genre-centric preferences.
 This README will guide you through the key components of our system, ensuring a smooth setup and understanding of the project.

 ## Recommendation Engine<a name="recommendation-engine"></a>